blue-yonder/tsfresh/docs/text/list_of_features.rst

     tsfresh.feature_extraction.feature_calculators

-submodule.

-The following, exhaustive list contains all features that are calculated in the current version of *tsfresh*:
+The following list contains all the feature calculations supported in the current version of *tsfresh*:

 .. include:: _generated/tsfresh.feature_extraction.feature_calculators.rst